duckpunch/godash/docs/documentation.md

 #### Arguments

 * `dimensions` `(number)`: Size of the board, defaulted to 19x19.
-* `...moves` `(number)`: Moves to be placed on the board.
+* `...moves` `(Coordinate, string)`: Moves to be placed on the board.
 They should be provided in pairs of arguments - Coordinate and color.

 #### Properties